Start with a great story

 TAME Science Squad™ Comic Books

-The TAME Science Squad™ Comic Books are a professionally produced series showcasing the adventures of five diverse TAME students who use their abilities in STEM to save the day.
+The TAME Science Squad™ Comic Books are a professionally produced series showcasing the adventures of a diverse team of five TAME students who use their abilities in STEM to save the day.
 Older kids will enjoy reading the story and completing puzzles while younger kids color in the fun illustrations.
-(K-5)

-To celebrate, we’re having a special sale on Issues 1 and 2!
+To celebrate the release of Issue #3, we’re having a special sale on Issues #1 and #2!
 Join our heroes Aero, Eco, Morph, Quantum, and T-Blaze, as they work with a mysterious time-traveling professor to solve problems using their math and science skills.
 These titles, available in English and Spanish, are a great way to finish up your summer reading program or generate STEM excitement for the new school year.

 - 1-24 copies: $2 per comic book